ateeb-ali/Ignite-DPCH2026-Workshop-Writeups/README.md

 Web-based challenges from the workshop are intentionally **not included** in this repository.

-Many of them relied on live challenge instances, temporary environments, or dynamically generated targets.
+Many of them relied on live challenge instances or temporary environments.
 Because of this, simply documenting the solution may not provide a reproducible experience for someone reading the writeup later.

 Therefore, this repository focuses primarily on challenges whose solutions can be reasonably documented and reproduced without access to the original live instances.